Comparative Literature and Society

 Major in Comparative Literature and Society

 The major in Comparative Literature and Society consists of a minimum of 33 points or 11 courses, distributed as follows.
 Courses taken to fulfill the application requirements do not count toward the major.
 Courses fulfilling major requirements must be advanced, discussion-based seminars.
 Language courses in the Beginner I to Intermediate II stream cannot be counted to fulfill any major requirement.
-With the exception of courses taken to satisfy the global core requirement, double counting of courses to the CPLS major and another program or university requirement must be approved by the DUS.
-Requirements for the major and concentration in Comparative Literature and Society were updated in February 2019; please contact the director of undergraduate studies with any questions.
+With the exception of courses taken to satisfy the global core requirement, double counting of courses to the CPLS major and another program or university requirement must be pre-approved by the DUS.

 -